tomthe/SOCSIMCODE_verdery_hydra/readme.md

 #### Socsim wants to read results from ./Results/last but there nothing produces output there

+Solved: The RescaleRates.do runs now and creates the output.

 maybe the Stata-script copies the the socsim-result-files to this place?

 ...yes, if I understand it correctly, the stata-file does this.
 But I don't understand what it does exactly

 #### The Stata-script uses data that is not in the download

+Solved: We got the Data from Ashton now!

 see e.g. line 67 in the do-file:
 ```